REAL ID Frequently Asked Questions

 Information provided by the Oklahoma Department of Public Safety, to include information contained on the DPS website or provided in response to any inquiry, is intended as general information only and not as a warranty or endorsement of the completeness, accuracy or quality of that information.
 Legal information provided by the Department of Public Safety is not intended to be legal advice and is not a substitute for the advice of professional legal counsel.
 You should always consult an attorney to determine how the law applies to you.

-Has Oklahoma received an extension from the Department of Homeland Security that will allow us to use our current driver’s licenses to board commercial aircraft and enter federal facilities?
+Has the Department of Homeland Security extended the REAL D deadline that will allow us to use our current driver’s licenses to board commercial aircraft and enter federal facilities?

 Do I have to get a REAL ID-compliant card?

 No. Oklahoma will allow individuals to choose between a REAL ID driver’s license/ID card and a non-compliant driver’s license/ID card.
 If a person chooses to get a non-compliant license or card, they will need to present alternative forms of identification, such as a U.S. passport, accepted by the agency or facility in question.
 Some agencies or facilities may have additional requirements to accommodate individuals lacking the correct ID documents.

 NOTE: Non-compliant licenses/cards will NOT be accepted by the Transportation Security Administration (TSA) when boarding a commercial aircraft, starting May 3, 2023.
 TSA currently accepts other forms of identity documents, such as passports or permanent residency cards, and will continue to do so.
 Click here for a current list of TSA-acceptable travel identification documents.

 What is the cost for a REAL ID-compliant driver’s license or ID card?

 A $5.00 increase was signed into law in 2017 and implemented to pay for REAL ID.
 Click here to download the fee table for driver’s licenses and ID cards.